-Developers, data scientists among hot jobs of 2023
+Developers, data scientists among hot jobs in 2023

 She added that while many of the top jobs are highly technical, this does not mean that such jobs are inaccessible to those who are looking to enter from a different industry.

-She said: “While technical skills are important to help land a good job, soft skills, agility and a willingness to learn, are what will to build a secure future.

-“Agility and a willingness to learn are more important to remain relevant in the future.”
+She said: “While technical skills are important to help land a good job, soft skills, agility and a willingness to learn are what will build a secure future.
+Agility and a willingness to learn are more important to remain relevant in the future.”